nerabits/Surge-Manual/policy/group.md

 `SelectGroup = select, ProxyHTTP, ProxyHTTPS, DIRECT, REJECT`

 > In iOS version.
-You may use Today Widget to quickly switch policy for the first 'select' group.
+You may use Today Widget to quickly switch the policy for the first 'select' group.
 > In macOS version.
 You may switch the policy in the menubar menu.

 ## Auto URL Test Group

 Automatically select which policy will be used by benchmarking the latency to the testing URL.
-You change the testing URL in the general settings, or override the testing URL for a policy.
+You change the testing URL in the general settings or override the testing URL for a policy.

 `AutoTestGroup = url-test, ProxySOCKS5, ProxySOCKS5TLS`